How many applications does the School of Physician Assistant Studies receive each year?

 What kind of references should I request for my application?

 Professional references are recommended by the Admissions Committee.
 The university of Florida School of Physician Assistant Studies requires a minimum of three references.
-The School recommends at least one reference from: a physician or nurse who has supervised the applicant in a clinical setting; a PA familiar with the applicant’s clinical work and/or mentored the applicant; another health professional who has worked alongside the applicant and/or is familiar with the applicant’s clinical skills.
+The School requires one reference from a licensed clinical provider such as a PA-C, MD, DO, NP etc. We recommend references from supervisors in the health care field and from individuals who have known and observed you with patients.
 In order to be considered “familiar with an applicant’s clinical skills” the reference should have worked with the applicant for a minimum of six months.

 The School will accept up to five references.
 References written by professors and advisors are often required by other PA Schools and we accept them.
 Academic references may not carry as much weight as clinical references.